laws-africa/indigo/indigo_app/static/bower_components/indigo-web/README.md

 You can override variables when using SCSS by copying them from ``_variables.scss`` into ``_custom.scss`` and changing their values.

+## Building

+To build changes:

+* gem install sass
+* ./build.sh
+* git add css/*

+## Release process

+* update VERSION
+* update Version History (below)
+* push to github and tag release
+* Travis should build the tagged version and release it

 # Version history

+## 0.1.2 (19 March 2017)

+* Styling for rendering commencement and assent notices as list items, not headings.

 ## 0.1.1 (19 March 2015)